-Senior/People with Post-RAD Unit Type Senior/People with Pre-RAD Unit Type list for Ruth Haefner Apartments will be moved onto a Home Forward project based voucher site-based waiting list for Ruth Haefner Apartments.
+Pre-Conversion Bedroom 65 1-bedroom units Post-Conversion Bedroom 65 1-bedroom units list for Ruth Haefner Apartments will be moved onto a Home Forward project based voucher site-based waiting list for Ruth Haefner Apartments.
 The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Ruth Haefner Apartments.
 If approved for Section 18 Home Forward will not pursue RAD conversion for Ruth